AztecProtocol/aztec-connect/markdown/specs/aztec-connect/src/rollup_circuit.md

 - `NonMembershipUpdate` **Nullifier Update Function** checks a nullifier is not in a nullifier set given its root, then inserts the nullifier and validates the correctness of the associated merkle root update
 - `BatchUpdate` **Batch Update Function** inserts a set of compressed note commitments into the note tree and validates the corretness of the associated merkle root update
   Update - inserts a single leaf into the root tree and validates the corretness of the associated merkle root update
-- `ProcessDefiDeposit` **Processes Defi Deposit** ensures that if a given inner proof is a defi deposit proof, it has a valid bridge id that matches one of the input bridge ids to the rollup.
+- `ProcessDefiDeposit` **Processes Defi Deposit** ensures that if a given inner proof is a defi deposit proof, it has a valid bridge call data that matches one of the input bridge call datas to the rollup.
 Further, it also adds the `defi_interaction_nonce` in the encrypted claim note of a defi deposit proof.
 - `ProcessClaim` **Process Claims** checks if the claim proof is using the correct defi root.

 ### Circuit Logic (Pseudocode)